-Before we jump into how to make a fake flower bridal bouquet, we have to give you a little back story..
+Before we jump into how to make a fake flower bridal bouquet, we have to give you a little back story.
+Brooke Allison photographed one of our most popular diys to date – .
 Be sure to check it out!
 Long story short she contacted us about doing another DIY and the caught her eye.
 Like us, she was surprised to find out the flowers were silk.
 On a mission to create something equally as terrific, she contacted Noreen from .
 Noreen pulled out her magic wand and is now here to show us how to take fake flowers and turn them into a beautiful wedding keepsake.

 Start building your bouquet by adding flowers around your base flowers.
 You can do this by turning the bouquet around and adding stems until your bouquet is at the desirable size.
 This part is personal preference on what looks best to you.